Spontoon Island

 Tourists & Visitors

 Spontoon Island has tour boats arrive with middle-class (and even working-class) tourists by the late 1930s.
-The number of trunks for clothes is going to be much smaller, and the clothes are going to be less fashionable -- as from a mail-order catalog.
+The number of trunks for clothes is going to be much smaller, and the clothes are going to be less fashionable -- as if they were selected from a mail-order catalog.

 'Euro' residents of the Spontoon Islands